-(1) An employee on lateral acting appointment is to be paid an allowance equivalent up to 20% of his minimum point of the salary band, for the period concerned.
-Such allowance shall be paid if the duration of performing the full range of duties of the same band goes on for five (5) consecutive working days.
+An employee on lateral acting appointment is to be paid an allowance of up to 10% of the current basic salary of the position the acting is made on for the period concerned.
+The lateral acting can only be eligible for allowance at a minimum of twenty (20) consecutive working days and to agreed outputs.